V3RSE-RKZA/biolast/README.md

 - [ ] There should be a `shop` that unlocks at a certain level.
 When a player sells an item to the shop, it should show as for sale by the shop for 2x - 3x (randomized) the price they sold it for.
 Other players could then buy these items from the shop using the item ID: `=shop buy <item id>` (items would only show on the shop for a limited time before being removed).
 Also, some items could require the player to be a certain level before they can purchase that item (to prevent users from buying end game items).
 - [ ] more raid locations that require user to be a higher level to travel to, they should contain stronger NPCs and better scavenge loot. there could also be locations that require you to use a key.
-- [ ] allow picking up of multiple items up to a max of like 4 items: `grab 10400 10401 10402`
+- [x] ~~allow picking up of multiple items up to a max of like 4 items: `grab 10400 10401 10402`.~~ This was added with the migration to slash commands
 - [ ] `item` command should work with item ids: `t-item 10400`

 ### Further down line: